 Loading the Caulking Gun

 With the tube prepped, you can now load the caulking gun.
 Hold the handle of the gun while simultaneously pulling back on the rod protruding from the back end.
 Older caulking guns may require you to rotate the rod 90° before it will pull back.
 With newer guns it simply slides back.
 Place the tube of caulk into the open chamber of the gun with the nozzle to the front.
 Slide the nozzle through the open front end of the gun and move it as far forward as it will go.
 Now hold the trigger down and manually push the circular disc attached to the front of the rod right up to the back end of the tube.
 The metal disc will fit right into the back of it, pressing up against the movable plastic disc.
+Using a wire or long nail insert it through nozzle tip and puncture the foil seal at nozzle end of caulk tube.

 Test the Caulking Gun